neoul/libydb/README.md

 };
 ```

 If we re-design the data structure to an YAML input for YDB, it would be like this.
+The fan control data would belong to the system category.

 ```yaml
 system: